w33ble/slim-boil/README.md

 - Slim Extras
 - Twig

 No database library is included by default.
-If you need one, check out [illuminate/database](https://packagist.org/packages/illuminate/database), [Doctrine](https://packagist.org/packages/doctrine/orm) or [MeekroDB](http://www.meekro.com/).
+If you need one, check out [Redbean](https://packagist.org/packages/gabordemooij/redbean), [dibi](https://packagist.org/packages/dg/dibi) or [MeekroDB](http://www.meekro.com/).
+If you are looking for a "proper" ORM, check out [illuminate/database](https://packagist.org/packages/illuminate/database) or [Doctrine](https://packagist.org/packages/doctrine/orm).

 It also includes the following frontend libraries, (installed via bower):